-HOW TO MAKE THE MOST SCRUMPTIOUS STUFFED PEPPERS:
+HOW TO MAKE TURKEY STUFFED PEPPERS:

 There looks like there are a lot of steps to these peppers, but I assure you if you follow these instructions you will be done in no time.